 While technology-adoption is on the rise in the healthcare industry, it is the threat of hacking and insufficient security measures which is keeping close to 50% of the people from trying out any connected healthcare device.
 Imagine the chaos that would be caused when hackers gain the ability to hack connected medical devices such as insulin pumps and pacemakers!

 As a result, in the coming years, we can expect hospital administrations and the healthcare industry in general to become more proactive when it comes to securing their medical equipment.
-This in turn means top-notch network architectural designs will have to become a norm rather than an oddity.
+This in turn means top-notch network architectural services will have to become a norm rather than an oddity.

 Medical expenditure is on a rise.
 As the amount of money being spent to take care of one's health rises, consumers will start looking at options including trained professionals who could manage their health spending similar to their retirement plans.

-2016 will see a spurt in healthcare providers bundling innovative healthcare finance offerings with other plans to retain patients, and offer plans akin to air miles and frequent flyer discounts.
+2018 will see a spurt in healthcare providers bundling innovative healthcare finance offerings with other plans to retain patients, and offer plans akin to air miles and frequent flyer discounts.
 Such models will therefore cater to two important consumer needs - convenience and value.

-Unfortunate but true, behavioral health is poised to become a major area of concern by 2016.
+Unfortunate but true, behavioral health is poised to become a major area of concern by 2018.
 One out of every 5 Americans experiences a form of mental illness every year.
 PTSD (Post-traumatic Stress Disorder) is on the rise amongst soldiers, and various other mental illnesses are gradually being defined as we hurtle towards a complex future.

 The biggest dilemma in front of healthcare providers has always been how to deliver the best possible results while keeping the prices down.
-In 2016, mounting budget pressure on hospitals and clinics will see them reacting positively and coming up with innovative ways to deliver quality healthcare.
+In 2018, mounting budget pressure on hospitals and clinics will see them reacting positively and coming up with innovative ways to deliver quality healthcare.

 Some of these methods would include -

 Biosimilars are the next big thing on the horizon.
-These alternative drugs can only be generated from living organisms, and are supposed to be introduced in the US market by 2016.
+These alternative drugs can only be generated from living organisms, and are supposed to be introduced in the US market by 2018.
 There are currently 50 biosimilar drugs pending for approval by the US FDA.

 These drugs would not only counterweight rising traditional drug prices, but also boost the overall healthcare standards within the country.